 Miltonbrook Crescent is a quiet residential loop in the Willmott neighbourhood of north Milton.

-Willmott Park sits at the heart of the crescent, a walkable green space with playground equipment and open fields.
-St. Scholastica Catholic Elementary School is adjacent to the park, making the street a natural fit for families.
-For daily errands, Sobeys Milton is a six-minute drive, and Walmart and FreshCo are each about seven minutes away.
-Milton District Hospital is also six minutes by car.
+Willmott Park sits at the edge of the crescent, a two-minute walk with a playground, sports field, and walking paths.
+St. Scholastica Catholic Elementary School is adjacent to the park, making the morning school run a short stroll.
+For daily errands, Sobeys Milton is a six-minute drive west, and Walmart and FreshCo are both within seven minutes.
+Milton District Hospital is six minutes by car, and the Milton GO Station is eight minutes away, offering a 68-minute commute to downtown Toronto via GO Transit and the TTC.

 Semi inventory on Miltonbrook Crescent has seen 5 closed sales recently.
 Details below.